yayam15/kwk-l1-sinatra-from-scratch-readme-kwk-students-l1-bal-061818/README.md

 method responds to a `GET` request to the root url and displays the text `Hello, World!` in the browser.

 ### Starting The App

-To actually check if our app is working in the browser, enter `rackup app.rb` in your terminal.
+To actually check if our app is working in the browser, enter `rackup app/app.rb` in your terminal.
+We are asking `rackup` to run the file at the provided path: `rackup <run_file>`.

 Sinatra relies on Rack for its middleware.
-Middleware is software that bridges the connection between our Ruby application and the database.
+Middleware is software that bridges the connection between our applications and basic internet communication.
 Because we have the Sinatra gem listed in our Gemfile, we automatically have the Rack middleware setup.

-Once your server is running, visit `localhost:9292` (or whatever URL the in-browser Learn IDE has provided you with) in the browser to see
-`Hello, World!` displayed.
+Once your server is running, visit `localhost:9292` (or whatever URL the in-browser Learn IDE has provided you with) in the browser to see `Hello, World!` displayed.

 <p data-visibility='hidden'>KWK-L1 Sinatra From Scratch</p>